 Apply grids to flat glazing and not to curved eave units or sloped glazing for most applications.
 Solar Innovations® also offers a variety of etched glazing options.
 In addition, these specialty glass choices can be incorporated into the transom area of any structure, as well as any other panel.
 Utilize leaded glass and applied lead options in certain applications for greater design flexibility.

-Both grid types can be used in any of the wall glass, including standard bays, fixed and operable windows, doors, folding glass walls and windows, sliding glass doors and windows, and transom bays.
-SDLs, grids, and interior muntins cannot be applied to curved eave units and sloped glazing.
-They must be applied to vertical flat glazing.
+Finally, use both grid types in any of the wall glass, including standard bays, fixed and operable windows, doors, folding glass walls and windows, sliding glass doors and windows, and transom bays.
+Also, you cannot apply SDLs, grids, and interior muntins to curved eave units and sloped glazing.

-Please Note: When internal dividers are used in an insulating glass unit, such as grilles, muntin bars, or simulated divided lites, there is the potential that dividers will contact the airspace glass surfaces (surface #2 and #3) of the insulating glass unit.
+Please Note: Use internal dividers in an insulating glass unit, such as grilles, muntin bars, or simulated divided lites, there is the potential that dividers will contact the airspace glass surfaces (surface #2 and #3) of the insulating glass unit.